CMB lensing reconstruction biases from masking extragalactic sources

 We note that cluster masking may not be used in final CMB lensing analyses, and the tSZ contamination can also be reduced by analysing component-separated CMB maps where components with a tSZ-like SED are projected out during component separation, or using dedicated modified quadratic estimators \cite{Madhavacheril:2018bxi,Patil:2019zbm}.
 To assess the validity of the methods and to quantify potential residual emission in these alternative analyses, however, it is common practice to compare the results with more conservative analyses based on cluster masking as also done in the \Planck~2018 lensing analysis \cite{PL2018}.
 As such, our results show that care is required when performing these kind of comparisons, as mask biases may lead to misleading inconsistencies in the comparison of the CMB lensing estimates.

 For the $W_{\rm CIB}$ (with $\theta_{1/2}=5.1^\prime$) masks, the bias detectability remains $\lesssim 1\sigma$ when the masked sky regions removes $\sim 5\%$ of the sky or less.
-For more aggressive masks removing $f_{\rm sky}^{\rm mask}\approx 7\%$ the bias will be detectable at more than $3\sigma$ significance.
+For more aggressive masks, removing $f_{\rm sky}^{\rm mask}\approx 7\%$, the bias will be detectable at more than $3\sigma$ significance.
 The increased significance is not unexpected since the CIB is highly correlated with the CMB lensing field, especially at $L \lesssim 1000$, and therefore a mask that removes these peaks naturally enhances the mask bias effect.

-The detection significance for both $W_y$ and $W_{\rm CIB}$ masks built from higher-resolution observations (with $\theta_{1/2}=5.1^\prime$ smoothing) will produce biases that will be measured with lower detection significance statistical significance compared to the $\theta_{1/2}=5.1^\prime$ cases.
-They always stay $\lesssim 2\sigma$ for SO and $\lesssim 1\sigma$ for the S4 cases we considered showing the improved performance of the optimal filtering in recovering information in presence of lower noise level and smaller holes.
+The detection significance for both $W_y$ and $W_{\rm CIB}$ masks built from higher-resolution observations (i.e. with $\theta_{1/2}=1.7^\prime$ smoothing) will produce biases that will be measured with lower statistical significance compared to the $\theta_{1/2}=5.1^\prime$ cases.
+They always stay $\lesssim 2\sigma$ for SO and $\lesssim 1\sigma$ for the S4 cases we considered, showing the improved performance of the optimal filtering in recovering information in presence of lower noise level and smaller holes.

 For radio sources, $W_{\rm rs}$, the detection significance of the bias is below the $1\sigma$ level, whether we are masking all the radio sources up to the detection limit of SO or S4.